-The 2017 will be our 20th Festival since its revival in 1998; evidence from the Bradfield Parish archives shows that a music festival was held in the Parish Church on Whit Monday in 1813, 1825 and 1835.
+The Festival in 2018 will run from Saturday 23rd June to Saturday 30th June.
+The 2018 Festival will be our 21st Festival since its revival in 1998; evidence from the Bradfield Parish archives shows that a music festival was held in the Parish Church on Whit Monday in 1813, 1825 and 1835.
 Little did those festival organisers of 200 years ago know that a week-long festival would be happening in the same church today.

 During the first two years of the revived Festival the programme was largely comprised of performances by locally based musicians and singers.
 New ground was broken in 2000 when, for the first time, the Lindsay String Quartet was engaged as the “headline act”.
 Following that experience the Festival began to include better known artistes in its programmes and in 2004 Julian Lloyd Webber, now the Festival’s President, performed for the first time at Bradfield.